Ted Ottaviano talks about "MMXVI – Book of Love – The 30th Anniversary Collection" and the return of Book of Love

-Though you’re doing a show in New York with the full lineup, generally it’s just been you and Susan lately.
+Though you’ve done some reunion shows with the full lineup, generally it’s just been you and Susan lately.
 Was there any hesitation in performing as a duo?

 “There was total hesitation.
 We’d gotten down to the trio years ago, as Jade had let us know that she wasn’t interested in going on the road anymore.
 So we always knew that, but we just had a photo session last week, and Jade was there.
 She’s present on the new tracks.
 She’s always been part of this group, but when Lauren’s personal life got to the point where it was too complicated for her to break away and go on the road, we weren’t sure if we wanted to proceed.
 What ended up happening was an Erasure show.
 We were being managed by the same guy who does Erasure, Michael Pagnotta, and he offered us this show.
 It seemed like it was too perfect not to do it.
 So we tried it, and it worked out.
 On some level, it’s about the material and the fans, and Susan is out there singing better than ever.
 I was the primary songwriter, so it’s kind of the important elements of Book of Love, but at the same time, there’s always going to be a soft spot in my heart for the fact that we were a very quirky, cool four-piece, and people like that kind of thing better.
 We’re doing our best.”